Last updated Invalid Date

 Internationalization

 With internationalization (i18n), you can make your Forge app available in multiple languages.
-Once internationalized, your app can translate based on a user’s language.
+Once internationalized, your app can translate it's content based on a user’s language and locale.
 Note that you need to choose the languages you want your app to support and configure the corresponding translation files.
 For a full list of supported languages and their locale codes, see Forge supported locale codes.

 Internationalization can be used by UI Kit apps, including apps using the Frame component, as well as Custom UI apps.
 The internationalization capability in Forge supports both: